 Recruit some of your besties and make a larger batch together.
 Make some chilled drinks and enjoy cooking these delicious onion rings as a team.
 A pretty perfect way to spend a sunny weekend day if you ask me!

 Cravings Made Vegan came out in early 2019, and this book is amazing!
 You’ll find every cherished “fast food” dish made vegan.
-I’m talkin’ soft pretzels, chicken and waffles, crab cakes and Philly cheesesteak.
+I’m talkin’ soft pretzels, chicken and waffles, crab cakes, and Philly cheesesteak.
 And the sweet lovers are not left behind.
 Soft chocolate chip cookie and chocolate donuts?
 You got it!

 This mouth-watering book was created by an incredible vegan couple so passionate about vegan food they had to share their vision with the rest of us, and thank god they did!
 Bianca is behind the blog Elephantastic Vegan and Sasha is her the best taste taster and cook in crime.

 Don’t miss out on this plant-based cookbook classic!
-Go get your copy here!

 Are you looking for more vegan “fast food” recipes?
 Check these out!
 And don’t miss our guide to ordering vegan at fast food restaurants if you’re looking for a quick stop on the road.

 Recipe excerpted from Cravings Made Vegan: 50 Plant-Based Recipes for Your Comfort Food Favorites by Bianca Haun and Sascha Naderer with permission from Skyhorse Publishing, Inc. Photos by Bianca Haun and Sascha Naderer.
 Please note that this article contains affiliate links that support our work here at World of Vegan.